Choosing a Photoshop

 industry-standard D-50 white point and 2.2 gamma.
 Captures the Ektachrome

 color gamut with virtually no clipping.
-Known as "DonRGB4" because
+Named by Damon Rando in 1996 (then Apple Colorsync product manager) and known as "DonRGB4" because

 BestRGB